ASCII-Mentorships/Agent-Based-Modeling/README.md

 ## Timeline

 ### Week 1-2
+- Introduction and team formation
-Learn how to use NetLogo and come up with the exact problem statement.
+- Learn how to use NetLogo
+- Come up with the exact problem statement.

 ### Week 3-4
-Gather information about the problem and understand and decide the control parameters for the simulation.
-Set up a basic simulation using the same.
+- Gather information about the problem and understand and decide the control parameters for the simulation.
+- Set up a basic simulation using NetLogo

 ### Week 5-6
+- Make a more nuanced simulation model
-Write mathematical models and AI/ML based algorithms to optimize the parameter values used in the simulation to find the best solution.
+- Optimize the parameter values used in the simulation to find the best solution using different ways - intuition, mathematical models, AI/ML based algorithms

 ### Week 7-8
-Obtain results by running the simulations along with the models and present them in a proper format.
+- Obtain results by running the simulations along with the models
+- Documentation and inferences using plots

 ## Team